 Again, from lower memes, this reality of nature “red in tooth and claw” is used to justify competition, aggression, and the glorification of strength and power.
 People at higher memes are able to question this.
 Green, yellow, and turquoise ways of thinking harness sabi to soften defensiveness.
 From these points of view the world IS full of competition, fighting, and survival but it is also full of cooperation, collaboration, flexible meme selection, healing, creative thinking, enlightenment, and a host of other realities more useful and effective when in the right context.

 Sabi is not non-dual, nor is it felt only by people at higher memes, but it is a powerful mood that emerges when conditions are right and while it’s power is subtle, it’s action, over time, can produce lasting insights.
-Jesus, the Buddha, and Mohammad, to name a few non-dual thinkers, all retreated to the wilderness where they experience, I do not doubt, sabi and it’s transforming effects.
+Jesus, the Buddha, and Mohammad, to name a few non-dual thinkers, all retreated to the wilderness where they experienced, I do not doubt, sabi and it’s transforming effects.